This project aims to identify where research and practice need to go next in supporting the wellbeing of people with a terminal diagnosis.

 - Reviewing and evaluating your policy’s impact

-To deliver this, we are working in partnership with Marie Curie, the UK’s leading charitable funder of palliative and end of life care research, and the Chartered Institute of Personnel Development.
+To deliver this, we worked in partnership with Marie Curie, the UK’s leading charitable funder of palliative and end of life care research, and the Chartered Institute of Personnel Development.